 - Applications primarily to purchase equipment, materials, or supplies.
-(A budget may include these items if they are necessary to conduct research, development, demonstration, evaluation, or analysis.) - Applications that are not responsive to this specific solicitation.
+(A budget may include these items if they are necessary to conduct research, development, demonstration, evaluation, or analysis.) - Programs or services unrelated to the scope of the project or existing programs or services being evaluated. - Training in support of programs or direct services unrelated to or associated with the proposed project. - Applications that are not responsive to this specific solicitation.

-Cost Sharing or Match Requirement
+Cost Sharing or Matching Requirement